An RV ventures down a winding highway.

 A family roast marshmallows while sitting around a campfire.

-Fire Pit – this is the easy version of a campfire.
-Depending on space in your loadout, you may not have enough room for one.
+Fire Pit – this is the accessible version of a campfire.
+Depending on the space in your loadout, you may not have enough room for one.

 Camping Table – another item that is dependent on space.
-Having a table to eat at or gather outdoors is a nice addition.
+Having a table to eat at or gather outdoors is an excellent addition.

 Chairs – while spending time around the campfire, you’ll need chairs to sit comfortably.